 The use of videotaping as a method of documenting violations and of gathering evidence for inspection case files is encouraged.
-Certain types of inspections, such as fatalities, imminent danger and ergonomics shall include videotaping.
+Certain types of inspections, such as fatalities, imminent danger and ergonomics should include videotaping as appropriate.
 Other methods of documentation, such as handwritten notes, audiotaping, and photographs, continue to be acceptable and are encouraged to be used whenever they add to the quality of the evidence and whenever videotaping equipment is not available.
 See AKOSH PD 93-5, (CPL 02-00-098 Guidelines for Case File Documentation for use with Videotapes and Audiotapes, dated October 12, 1993).

-X. Case File Activity Diary Sheet.
+X. Case File Contact Log.

-All case files shall contain an activity diary sheet, which is designed to provide a ready record and summary of all actions relating to a case.
+All case files shall contain a contact log, which is designed to provide a ready record and summary of all actions relating to a case.
 It will be used to document important events or actions related to the case, especially those not noted elsewhere in the case file.
-Diary entries should be clear, concise and legible and should be dated in chronological order to reflect a timeline of the case development.
+Log entries should be clear, concise and legible and should be dated in chronological order to reflect a timeline of the case development.
 Information provided should include, at a minimum, the date of the action or event, a brief description of the action or event and the initials of the person making the entry.
 When a case file is completed, the CSHO must ensure that it is properly organized.